petercherm/waracle-test/README.md

 - `TheCatApi` is not the greatest API out there.
 E.g. the votes are terrible for the purpose I need them in the app.
 The endpoints require the `limit` attribute to be set, otherwise, they only return a single item.
 That's a serious limitation as I need all the votes to calculate the score and the number of votes grows exponentially.
 - I have limited the number of images to **50** and the number of votes to **10,000**.
 For this reason, **PLEASE DO NOT USE THE DEMO API KEY** because the app will not work properly (the number of votes is astronomical and I only fetch 10,000).
 Please use my API KEY or get a fresh one.
 - I use saga to trigger the file uploads.
 This is not entirely correct, as actions should only contain serialised data, but I decided to make that exception to keep things nice and consistent.
-- the API returns no `Access-Control-Allow-Origin` header, so please make sure to disable the same-origin policy in your browser before running the project.

 ## Available Scripts